Gesso Altered Book ~ Masquerade

 This board book is 7 pages thick, including the front and back covers.
 I wanted to make one double page spread, so I decided to make the left side 3 pages thick and the right side 4 pages thick.
 Before I did anything else, I cut-out my windows.
 I used a small T-square and a rectangle scrapbook template to get the correct placement before cutting.
 I placed a self-healing mat under the page, placed a ruler along my pencil line, and dragged an Exacto over the line about 8 times to cut through the board.
 Then I placed the mat below the next page and cut out the second board.
 Believe me, by the time I was done with all the cutting, my wrists and arms had gotten a good work-out.

 Once the windows were made, I covered the pages with crystalline paper, which I painted Sparkle White and dusted with silver PearlEx powder while it was still damp.
 I placed a solid sheet across both pages and wrapped the paper edges around the edges of the book.
-I cut an X into the paper that covered the windows and wrapped the paper around the inside of the window, gluing the paper edges onto the back of each page.
+For the next step, I cut an X into the paper that covered the windows and wrapped the paper around the inside of the window, gluing the paper edges onto the back of each page.

 I decorated the first window by adhering the sheet music, mask, and tulle net, in that order, on the bottom page (which is actually the back of the cover.)
-I placed a small rolled piece of the black paper underneath the nose of the mask to lift it up a bit for some depth.
+Next, I placed a small rolled piece of the black paper underneath the nose of the mask to lift it up a bit for some depth.
 I used a silver gel pen to draw the designs on the mask.

-I filled the three glass vials with teeny beedz, shimmer crystals, and embossing powder and stuck a silver tipped match into each bottle.
+After that I filled the three glass vials with teeny beedz, shimmer crystals, and embossing powder and stuck a silver tipped match into each bottle.
 I used some silver wire to wrap the bottles together and set the bottles aside.
 I didn’t put the bottles into the niche until just before I glued the board pages together.

 I added the text I had printed on the body sticker tattoos and went to work on the other side of the book.